 - We are trained to listen actively to truly understand first, and then to speak second.
 These skills empower our clients.
 You need to be heard.
 We want to hear.

 - We can educate, train, and guide clients in a variety of evidence-based (scientific) strategies that have been proven effective to build the self-confidence, self-esteem, and personal drive of abuse victims.
 You need that to climb out of the abusive relationship.
 It is our job to empower every client to make effective choices.
 We cannot make choices for the client, which could lead to dependency, so we go the distance to support and encourage instead—support you need and deserve.

 - We have additional resources for our clients.
 We can do a lot in counseling, but we have extensive networks of good people who can provide assistance when there are financial or even legal matters to overcome.
 We do our best and then connect our clients to other professionals when the need arises.
 Sometimes going the extra mile makes all the difference in the world.

 - Most importantly, we care.
 Our hearts are here for the client or we wouldn’t be in this business.
 It is the helping relationship that makes counseling so powerful.
 We will never turn our backs on you, and clients need that reliability.

 “What do I do now?”

-If you want to set an appointment immediately, Thriveworks guarantees an appointment within 24 hours.
+If you want to set an appointment immediately, Thriveworks Maumelle is here to help.
 We know the need is great and the time is now.
 Call us for that appointment, and we will get you on the path to empowerment and healing.
 We also accept most forms of private insurance, so the cost can be as low as a simple co-pay.
 Don’t look for reasons not to call.
 All you need is the personal drive to DECIDE you have had enough, and then call us.